TedHusted/awake/awake.md/awake.md

 “Bueno, whatever you think best.
 We can catch up tomorrow.
 But if we can’t determine the author, then work with Adrian to roll it back.”

-After the call, Elena uses the Pulse messaging application to send Adrian a text, “Brent is looking into it now.”
+After the call, Elena uses the Pulse messaging application to send Adrian a text.
+“Brent is looking into it now.”
 A few minutes later, Adrian reacts with a thumbs up.

 ***